 To get that level of control and specificity, the team partnered with a Utah-based company called Carterra, Inc. to customize a solution.
 Carterra helped the researchers create a special printhead that was attached to a 3D printer normally used to print antibodies used in oncology.

-Ligament tears and ruptured discs aren't just painful injuries; they're hard to treat.
-Replacement tissues for those needing is often harvested from elsewhere on a patient's body or from a cadaver.
-However, cadaver ligaments run a higher risk of being rejected by the surrounding tissues or of being poor quality and ineffective.
+Problems like the aforementioned aren't just painful injuries; they're hard to treat.
+Replacement tissues for those needing it are often harvested from elsewhere on a patient's body or from a cadaver.
+However, cadavers run a higher risk of being rejected by the surrounding tissues or of being poor quality and ineffective.